HassanAMZ/PoctionBlog/data/blog/facebook/facebook-dynamic-url-utm-parameters-for-ios14-updates.md

 blogID: '00004'
 tags: ['facebook CAPI', 'utm parameters', 'user acquisition']
 draft: false
 summary: To track the traffic acquisition on facebook ads on google analytics for iOS14+ users.
-This will help the advertisers see the performance of their ads in UA or GA4.
+To track the performance of the facebook ads in UA or GA4 using custom reports and secondary dimensions.
 coverImage: '/static/blog/facebook/facebook-dynamic-url-utm-parameters-for-ios14-updates.png'
 embedId: 'null'
 ---